 Sam had to create a password for a critical business application; he made sure he chose a complex password that had numbers, alphabets of both upper case and lower case, and special characters.
 However, a few days later, Sam discovered his account was breached!
 His first thought?
 “I set the most complex, hard-to-guess password, how did the cyber attackers manage to hack it?”

 This is the reality today.
 Cybercriminals are constantly upgrading their attacking methods and can hack even the most complex passwords with ease.
-So, even if one manages to create a long, complex password, attackers will leverage on the shortcomings of complex passwords.
+So, even if one manages to create a long, complex password, attackers will leverage the shortcomings of complex passwords.

 Limitations of Complex Passwords